acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Motor & Encoder Specifications__

-1. These parameters describe the electromechanical properties of the drive motors.
+These parameters describe the electromechanical properties of the drive motors.

   - `GEAR_RATIO` is the reduction ratio of the gearbox attached to the motor
   - `ENCODER_PPR` is the raw pulses per revolution of the motor shaft, before the gearbox

-2. Chassis Geometry
+__Chassis Geometry__

 These parameters define the physical dimensions of the robot base, essential for converting wheel velocities into robot velocities (inverse kinematics).

-  - `WHEEL_DIA` The diameter of the wheel, used to calculate how many meters we go with each wheel turn
+  - `WHEEL_DIA` This parameter acts as the scalar for converting rotational motion (motor RPM or encoder ticks) into linear displacement.
+It is fundamental to the odometry calculation, defining the wheel circumference `C = pi * D`
-  - `BASE_WIDTH` The seperation between wheels, used to calculate turning radius
+  - `BASE_WIDTH` Used to calculate the robot's angular velocity (ω) and turning radius (𝑅).
+A smaller base width results in faster rotation for the same wheel speed differential

-3. Control Limits
+__Control Limits__

   - `MAX_RPM` The maximum rotational speed of the wheel output shaft in Revolutions Per Minute.
 Used for safety scaling and normalization.

 {% endcapture %}